 When Castergine complained to human resources, she alleges that not only was no action taken, but she was also advised to quit her job.
 The allegation that her firing came in retaliation against the complaint she lodged with the Mets’ human resources department is but one aspect of the case in which Wilpon acted in a discriminatory fashion.
 In her lawsuit, Castergine cites several other relevant laws that she alleges Wilpon’s actions violated, including sections of the Family and Medical Leave Act, as well as the section of the New York State Human Rights Law, which protects employees from discrimination.

-If you believe you’ve experienced workplace discrimination based on your marital status, pregnancy or another factors, speak with an experienced New York City discrimination attorney at the Derek T. Smith Law Group.
+If you believe you’ve experienced workplace discrimination based on your marital status, pregnancy or other factors, speak with an experienced New York employment discrimination attorney at the Derek Smith Law Group.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020

 - “Uber Black” Drivers May Be Entitled to Millions in Unpaid Employee Wages - April 7, 2020